Where Experiential Education Meets the Liberal Arts

 A semester abroad can easily be incorporated into the Criminal Justice program and is strongly encouraged.
 Students are encouraged to explore study abroad options during the sophomore year or fall of the junior year.

 A study abroad experience is invaluable for both the foundational focus on liberal arts as well as the major studies in Criminal Justice.
 Thinking comparatively and globally about criminal justice issues is essential for students who plan on working in the field.

-University-sponsored study abroad programs are available in England, Scotland, Wales, Australia, Ireland, Greece, New Zealand and Spain.
+University-sponsored study abroad programs are available in England, Scotland, Wales, Australia, Ireland, Greece, New Zealand, Spain, Italy, and South Africa.